Kalanchoe blossfeldiana (Flaming Katy) Care Indoors; Watering, Light, Pruning, Problems

 Turn the pot regularly to ensure the plant receives light on all sides to encourage even growth to prevent leggy growth.

-Average warmth of 15-280C is ideal for Flaming Katy.
-Keep it away from cold drafts to avoid sudden drops in temperature as they can lead to leaf drop.
+Flaming Katy prospers in a warmth of 15-280C.
+Keep it away from drafts to avoid temperature flactuations as they can lead to reduced growth, wilting, yellowing and leaf drop.

-Kalanchoe blossfeldiana has no need for extra humidity.
-Moderate room humidity of 50-55% is adequate for this plant.
-Clean the leaves by wiping with a damp soft cloth to get rid of dust and discourage pest and disease infestations.
-Ensure that there is good air circulation to prevent fungal diseases.
+Kalanchoe blossfeldiana has no need for extra humidity; a humidity of 50-55% is adequate for this plant.
+Do not mist the leaves and maintain good air circulation to prevent fungal diseases.

-Flaming Katy soil should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+Flaming Katy soil should be rich in organic matter, loose and free-draining to avoid waterlogging.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are perfect for the plant.
+A Cactus and succulents mix is perfect for the plant.

 Fertilizer

-Feed your Flaming Katy with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks when the plant is actively growing (during the growing period) to promote flowering.
+Feed Flaming Katy with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks when the plant is actively growing (spring and summer) to promote flowering.

-Withhold feeding in the cold season as the plant is in the dormant stage and feeding at this time can lead to fertilizer burn and death of the plant.
+Withhold feeding in fall and winter as the plant is in the dormant stage and feeding at this time can lead to slow growth and fertilizer burn; brown leaf tips.

 Repotting